Mark Tuan

+In 2022, Tuan released his first studio album The Other Side and embarked on his first solo tour that same year.

 Biography

 Born as Mark Yien Tuan in Los Angeles, California, he spent a number of years in Paraguay and Brazil before eventually returning to California, where he grew up.
 He is Taiwanese, and has two older sisters and one younger brother.
 He took violin and piano lessons in elementary school, and moved to guitar in junior high school.

 He attended Arcadia High School in Arcadia, California.
 In 2010, while with his friends at school, he caught the attention of a JYP Entertainment scout, who invited him to the auditions.
 Tuan had no desire to pursue a musical career but was encouraged by his friends and family who told him it was a good opportunity and thus, he gave it a try.
 He subsequently passed the audition and dropped out of school, which he attended until grade 10.
 He moved to South Korea in August 2010, where he learned acrobatics for one year, and martial arts for two years.
 Learning to sing, rap and dance, and performing on a stage as a trainee, inspired him to pursue the idol life and to become a singer.